No-Cry (No-Tears) Sleep Training Method for Babies

-Most newbie parents may struggle with many issues that may concern their baby, and whenever we talk about sleep training, it may seem like a herculean task for the parents.
-Well, there are many methods of sleep training that you may adopt for your baby, and if you are thinking of trying the ‘No cry’ or ‘No tear’ sleep training method, then this article is just for you!
+Many newbie parents may struggle with issues that concern their baby, and whenever we talk about sleep training, it may seem like a herculean task for parents.
+Well, there are many methods of sleep training that you may adopt for your baby, and if you are thinking of trying the ‘No Cry’ or ‘No Tear’ sleep training method, then this article is just for you!

 What is the No Crying or No-Tears Method of Sleep Training?

 If you think that no crying methods would ensure that your baby does not cry at all, well, that is not what this method is all about.
 The advocates of this method are of the opinion that sleep is very important for the growth and development of a baby and bedtime may be the best time to build a strong bond with your baby.
 Therefore, there should be no negative sleep association.
-In other words, this method adopts the opposite approach to the controlled crying method and thus requires the parents to soothe, comfort, rock or cuddles their baby as soon as the baby may begin crying.
-The idea is to not let the baby cry incessantly and help the baby to go back to sleep on his own.
+In other words, this method adopts the opposite approach to the controlled crying method and, thus requires, parents to soothe, comfort, rock or cuddle their baby as soon as he begins crying.
+The idea is to not let the baby cry incessantly and help him go back to sleep on his own.

 What is the Controversy Behind This Method?